Ezra Collective win the 2023 Mercury Prize for 'Where I'm Meant To Be'

 The collective earlier played their track ‘Victory Dance’ and got up to perform the track for a second time after after accepting the award.

 All of the artists performed live on the night apart from Fred Again.. and the Arctic Monkeys who are currently both on tour.
-Instead, Fred Again..’s performance of ‘Delilah (pull me out of this)’ from this year’s Glastonbury was shown and Arctic Monkeys’ performance on Later… With Jools Holland from earlier this year was screened.
+Instead, Fred Again..’s performance of ‘Delilah (pull me out of this)’ from this year’s Glastonbury was shown and Arctic Monkeys’ performance of ‘There’d Better Be A Mirrorball’ on Later… With Jools Holland from earlier this year was screened.

 Others on the list of nominees included Loyle Carner (for his ‘Hugo’ album), Young Fathers (‘Heavy Heavy’), Fred Again.. (‘Actual Life 3 (January 1 – September 9 2022’) and Jessie Ware (‘That!
 Feels Good!’).